adafruit/awesome-circuitpython/README.md

 ## News

+- [Python on Hardware Means Choices for Makers](https://www.apress.com/us/blog/all-blog-posts/python-on-hardware-means-choices-for-makers/16332230) by Liz Clark - Apress.
+CircuitPython (a fork of MicroPython that is designed from the ground up to be beginner friendly.)
+This allows end users to use Python for their electronics hardware projects similar to how they may have used C/C++ with the Arduino IDE.
 - [Method's Magazine](http://www.mouser.com/news/methods/2019-1/mobile/index.html#p=35) - Methods eZine: Design Trends & the Transformation of Everything features Python on hardware, page 35 - [PDF](http://www.mouser.com/pdfdocs/Mouser-Methods-v3i1.pdf).
 - [HackSpace Magazine - Issue 15](https://blog.adafruit.com/2019/01/24/issue-15-hackspace-magazine-circuitpython-hackspacemag-by-ben-everard-ben_everard-circuitpython-circuitpython-madewithmu/) - CircuitPython makes the cover on HackSpace Magazine with feature article, and projects.
 - [CircuitPython in 2019](https://blog.adafruit.com/2018/12/17/what-do-you-want-from-circuitpython-in-2019-circuitpython2019-circuitpython/) - Community call for what's wanted and needed in CircuitPython for 2019.